cudmore/pie-analysis/video-player/readme.md

 ## To Do

- - Fix chunk interface, it is remembering pointers to old chunk file
+ - [done?]
+Fix chunk interface, it is remembering pointers to old chunk file
  - Implement options dialog to set small/big keyboard steps (Seconds)
  - Finish 'about dialog'
  - Make fps a spin box to easily increase/descrease.